ab-inbev-ze-company/ze-code-challenges/frontend-mobile.md

 ## About the Challenge

-We're using GraphQL here (give a look to https://www.graphql.com/guides/), so that's gonna be the way you're going to receive the data (sounds good, right?).
+We're using GraphQL here (take a look at https://www.graphql.com/guides/), so that's gonna be the way you're going to receive the data (sounds good, right?).

 ### What you should develop?
 It's simple.
 The user needs to type an address inside a field and be redirected to a products list page.
 So your job as a front-end engineer will be to create 2 simple screens consuming and sending data to our API.